-Everywhere you travel to in Africa, corruption seems to be the order of the day.
+Everywhere you travel in Africa, corruption seems to be the order of the day.
 This will be experienced from the very simple and basic services such as health to high-end and sophisticated national security deals.
 While even the little child in the village knows of corruption, the big guy at the top seems clueless.

 6. Working with the Enemy

 The drive for “World Peace” has always been rife.
 Many countries pray for long-lasting peace in the world, however, there are states that seem less concerned.
 These countries will encourage child labour, disobey human rights, and also interfere with individual rights and freedom.
 Many African leaders are more willing to work with the “bad” rather than work with the “good” people.

 7. Manipulate the Constitution